Opening hours: 8.45am - 6pm

 She has also undertaken projects on behalf of the Home Office to assess the threat to UK interests from Serious and Organised Crime and UK policy responses to the same relating to different regions around the world including South Asia and the Caribbean.

-Serena has been asked to present on sexual and gender based violence at UN events in New York [Press Report] and at other international events such as the End SGBV Oslo event in May 2019.
+Serena has been asked to present on sexual and gender based violence at UN events in New York (see Press Reports by clicking here) and at other international events such as the End SGBV Oslo event in May 2019.

-Serena is a member of the International Advisory Committee for the NGO, Legal Action Worldwide (LAW).
-(See web link to their work here).
+Serena is a member of the International Advisory Committee for the NGO, Legal Action Worldwide (LAW) (you can read more about their work by clicking here).
 Her work on behalf of LAW has included training senior prosecutors in Sri Lanka in the prosecution of sexual violence under domestic and international criminal law.

 This builds on other training and mentoring experience Serena has gained over the years including training Supreme Court Justice in Nigeria in the prosecution of terrorism cases and mentoring of the Afghan judiciary and terrorism prosecutors in Helmand Province on behalf of the UK FCO.